God is awesome! We live on a blue planet that revolves around a ball of fire next to a moon that moves the sea.

 The Great Annual Pageant

 “Glory to God in the highest!”
 Lk 2:14.
 When we look up at the sky and see the sun give light, we remember the Son, the “light of the world” Jn 8:12.
-And when we see the moon reflect the sun’s light onto the earth, it reminds us of the Blessed Virgin Mary, who reflects Christ’s light back to Him and onto the earth.
+And when we see the moon reflect the sun’s light onto the earth, it reminds us of the Blessed Virgin Mary, who reflects Rabbi Yeshua’s light back to him and onto the earth.
 And when we look at the earth we see the trees that covered the land.
 The leaves remind us of ourselves, the laity, receiving constant nourishment from the root through the trunk and branches.
 We can see the root as Christ, speaking through His Church, the trunk.
 “He who hears you hears me” Lk 10:16.

 The branches, large main branches and smaller branches attached to them, remind us of the bishops, priests and deacons.
 We leaves remain alive only as long as we remain attached.
 Tree leaves, like most plants, contain green chlorophyll in such abundance that it masks the other pigments.
 But in autumn the tree receives less sunlight and produces less chlorophyll.
 As each leaf’s chlorophyll naturally deteriorates and is not replaced the other colors that were there all year become visible, especially yellow, gold and orange but also red and other colors.
 Each leaf has its own beauty, but the beauty of autumn in the countryside comes from the symphony of millions of leaves together.